Plain English Summary

 Primary outcome measures

-A change in cognitive test scores at 10 weeks from switch; Timepoint(s): 10 weeks from switch to Kaletra
+Change in cognitive test scores from visit 1 (baseline) to visit 3 (10 weeks from switch to Kaletra)

 Secondary outcome measures